 Discourse Analysis: Looking at Language in Use

-- learning to apply academic knowledge and analysis to real world issues and problems
+- learn to apply academic knowledge and analysis to real world issues and problems;

-- developing a critical stance towards your social environment in its language aspects
+- develop a critical stance towards your social environment in its language aspects;

-- questioning and challenging social and intellectual authority and knowledge, including what is taught on the module.
+- question and challenge social and intellectual authority and knowledge, including what is taught on the course.